Naked Lunch: Boston Trial

 Hell as depicted by Hieronymous Bosch in The Garden of Earthly Delights.
-During the Boston trial, authors and professors compared Naked Lunch to the religious works of Bosch, Dante Aligheri, and Augustine of Hippo.
+During the Boston trial, authors and professors compared Naked Lunch to the religious works of Bosch, Dante Alighieri, and Augustine of Hippo.

 Naked Lunch was banned in Boston, and in January 1965 the novel was tried in rem.
 William Cowin represented the state of Massachusetts, while Edward de Grazia represented Grove Press.
 Cowin argued the book's vulgarity overwhelmed any literary value it had, and that nearly every page contained something obscene.
 His prosecution emphasized the novel's lack of structure, arguing that the most explicit passages could be judged in isolation without considering the book as a whole.

 De Grazia called authors and professors to testify about the novel's social value and literary merit.
 Norman Mailer praised Burroughs' literary talent and defended the novel's structure by comparing it to Finnegans Wake.
 John Ciardi compared the book to a hellfire sermon akin to the works of Dante Alighieri and Hieronymous Bosch and argued its vulgarity was a key part of its effect.
 He also argued that Burroughs' uncontrolled writing process did not undermine the novel's artistry.
 Professor Norman Holland agreed with Ciardi's interpretation and suggested Augustine might have written a work like Naked Lunch if he were still alive.
 Professor Thomas Jackson also compared the novel's explicit passages to Dante Alighieri's scenes of cannibalism and scatology, and the novel's structure to Ezra Pound's Cantos and T.S.
 Eliot's The Waste Land.
 Paul Hollander argued the novel showcased the depravity of addiction, and John Sturrock suggested it helped readers understand drug-induced psychosis.
 Allen Ginsberg discussed the book as a metaphor for addiction in general, analyzed connections between the novel's depictions of sexuality and drugs, and read his poem "On Burroughs' Work" from the stand.

 In his cross-examinations, William Cowin suggested the novel was anti-Catholic, quizzed the witnesses on whether they could remember its characters, and challenged them to interpret provocative passages like the talking anus scene.
 He did not call any witnesses to testify against the book.

 On March 23, 1965, the court ruled that the novel was in fact obscene.
 Grove appealed this decision to the Massachusetts Supreme Judicial Court.
 On July 7, 1966, based on new obscenity guidelines from the United States Supreme Court in Memoirs v.
 Massachusetts, the state supreme court overturned the ban, arguing that the testimony had demonstrated the novel's social and literary value.
 In a dissent, Justice Paul Reardon insisted the book was "literary sewage".

 Grove Press exploited the trial as a marketing strategy.
 Grove compared Naked Lunch to Ulysses, Lady Chatterley's Lover, and Tropic of Cancer, which had also been challenged for obscenity, and included transcripts of the court testimonies in a new edition of the book.